-• Small Distributed Generation ("SDG") - Distributed Generation projects up to and including 25 kW in size (prior to the December 14, 2021 Program reopening, Small DG projects had to be less than or equal to 10 kW).
+- Small Distributed Generation ("SDGSmall DG") Distributed Generation projects up to and including 25 kW_AC in size (prior to the December 14, 2021 Program reopening, Small DG projects had to be less than or equal to 10 kW). - Large Distributed Generation ("LDGLarge DG") Distributed Generation projects greater than 25 kW AC in size up to and including 5 MW AC (prior to the December 14, 2021 Program reopening, Large DG projects had to be more than 10 kW and less than or equal to 2 MW). - Traditional Community Solar ("TCS") Community Solar projects up to and including 5 MW AC in size.5

-- Large Distributed Generation ("LDG") Distributed Generation projects greater than 25 kW in size up to and including 5 MW (prior to the December 14, 2021 Program reopening, Large DG projects had to be more than 10 kW and less than or equal to 2 MW). - Traditional Community Solar ("TCS") Community Solar projects up to and including 5 MW in size.3 - Public Schools Small and Large Distributed Generation projects, as well as community solar projects which serve a public school in Illinois.4 - Community-Driven Community Solar ("CDCS") Community Solar projects up to and including 5MW that meet the criteria to be classified as community-driven per the guidelines specified in Section 1.D. - Equity Eligible Contractor ("EEC") Distributed generation projects or community solar projects that are submitted to the Program by an Equity Eligible Contractor Approved Vendor per the guidelines specified in Section 2.B.5
+5 Previous blocks of capacity for Traditional Community Solar prior to the passage of P.A.
+102-0662 and the subsequent December 14, 2021 program reopening allowed for projects up to and including 2 MW in size.

+- Public Schools Small and Large Distributed Generation projects, as well as community solar projects which serve a public school in Illinois.6 - Community-Driven Community Solar ("CDCS") Community Solar projects up to and including 5MW5 MW AC that meet the criteria to be classified as community-driven per the guidelines specified in Section 1.D. - Equity Eligible Contractor ("EEC") Distributed generation projects or community solar projects that are submitted to the Program by an Equity Eligible Contractor Approved Vendor per the guidelines specified in Section 2.B up to and including 5 MW AC in size.7